W95Psp/FStar/.nix/README.md

-The `flake.nix` at the root of this repository builds the current OCaml snapshot by default (package named `fstar`), but also exposes the full bootsrap build via a package named `fstar-bootsrap`.
+The `flake.nix` at the root of this repository builds the current OCaml snapshot by default (package named `fstar`), but also exposes the full bootstrap build via a package named `fstar-bootstrap`.

-To build/run/install/... `fstar-bootsrap`, just use `github:FStarLang/FStar#fstar-bootsrap` instead of `github:FStarLang/FStar`.
+To build/run/install/... `fstar-bootstrap`, just use `github:FStarLang/FStar#fstar-bootstrap` instead of `github:FStarLang/FStar`.

 ## Hacking on F\*